BUMETCS673/project-team-3/code/Readme.md

 1) cd to the project directory.
 2) Run 'mvn clean install' or 'mvn package' to build the jar.
 3) Run "docker-compose up" .
 This will build the containers for backend and frontend.
-4) Open [http://localhost:3000](http://localhost:3000) to view the application in browser.
+4) Open [http://localhost:3000/login](http://localhost:3000/login) to view the application in browser.

+## Remove postgres volume

+Since we are using docker, it will retain the records until we manually delete the volume.

+1) cd to "apps" folder
+2) run "rm -R postgres"